 This new version of Mesa 20.1.0 arrives with various changes, of which implementation of full OpenGL 4.6 support is highlighted for Intel (i965) and AMD (radeonsi) GPUs, support OpenGL 4.5 for AMD r600 and NVIDIA nvc0 GPU, OpenGL 4.3 for virgl, as well as Vulkan 1.2 support for Intel and AMD cards.

-It is important to emphasize thatSome drivers do not support all required features in OpenGL 4.6, as OpenGL 4.6 alone it is available if requested in context creation.
+It is important to emphasize thatSome drivers do not support all required features in OpenGL 4.6, as OpenGL 4.6 solo it is available if requested in context creation.
 Compatibility contexts may report a lower version depending on each driver.

 Whereas for the Vulkan 1.2 API, reported by the property apiVersion of the structure VkPhysicalDeviceProperties it depends on the particular driver that is used.